helloworldUSA/DGraph/README.md

-The architecture of DGraph is depicted in Figure.
+The architecture of DGraph is depicted in the above Figure.
 It includes three modules.
 Upon hardware, there is a basic module, i.e., graph data module (GDM).
 It supplies efficient data access for out-of-core computing.
 Based on GDM, there are build module (BM) and calc module (CM).
 BM preprocesses the original graph dataset and generates compressed sequential storage structure.
 CM provides calc APIs for programmer to execute graph algorithm and automatically executes the graph algorithms in a parallel way.
 Programmer can implement different graph algorithm by invoking calc APIs.

 #### 2. Optimization for Out-of-core Computing
 The graph may be much larger than the memory size of a machine.
 In order to satisfy this requirement, DGraph is designed as an out-of-core computing system.
 It means that hard disk is leveraged to expand the size of memory.
 However, during the graph processing, data is frequently swapped between memory and hard disk and may induce low computing efficiency.